beast-dev/doc/tutorials/thorney_beast/thorney_beast.md

 are relatively efficient they occur at every state in the MCMC chain, and so even small inefficiencies add up.

 To increase efficiency on large datasets we have implemented new data structures for the time tree and coalescent intervals.
-These implementations can be used in any analysis and improve performance in even moderately sized datasets (a few hundred taxa).
+These implementations form the basis of the `<constrainedTreeModel>` above, but they can be used in any analysis and improve performance in even moderately sized datasets (a few hundred taxa).

 The tree class can be used by commenting out the standard treemodel and replacing it as below.